 THE CONSTITUTION OF THE CONFEDERATE STATES OF AMERICA

-We can get a good glimpse into the founding principles of the Confederacy by taking an in-depth look at the Confederate constitution, which was approved, and came into use by the rebel states on March 11, 1861.
-The document is largely a word-for-word copy of the United States constitution, but with several key changes.
+We can get a good glimpse into the founding principles of the Confederacy by taking an in-depth look at the Confederate Constitution, which was approved, and came into use by the rebel states on March 11, 1861.
+The document is largely a word-for-word copy of the United States Constitution of 1789, but with several key changes.
 The changes offer the clearest window of insight into how precisely the CSA intended to be different from the USA, and why.

 Before we get into a line-by-line comparison, I should point out the minor, mostly cosmetic changes that occurred during the revision process:

 - All references to the "United States" were changed to the "Confederate States;" references to the "Union" were changed to "Confederacy."

 - The CSA's constitution's punctuation, capitalization, and in some cases spelling, are all updated from 18th Century to 19th Century English standards.

 - The CSA constitution numbers its clauses.
 In most cases, each paragraph from the US constitution is numbered as a single clause, but in some cases the CSA merges multiple clauses into one big one, or breaks up long paragraphs into several smaller ones.

 And now the chart.
 Note that in the CSA column yellow text indicates new additions to original US clauses.

 |We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.||